 \subsection{Quasinormal frequencies}

-In this section we use the continued fraction method (CFM) to calculate accurately the QNFs for massive scalar fields propagating in the generalized Bronnikov-Ellis wormhole.
+In this section we use the continued fraction method (CFM) to calculate accurately the QNFs for massive scalar fields propagating on the Bronnikov-Ellis wormhole and non-constant redshift function wormholes described by Eq. (\ref{wormhole}).
 The CFM was devised by Leaver to compute the QNMs of Schwarzschild and Kerr black holes \cite{Leaver:1985ax, Leaver:1990zz}, and improved later by Nollert \cite{Nollert:1993zz}.
 It has been used to computed the QNMs in several black holes backgrounds, see for instance \cite{Cardoso:2003qd, Konoplya:2013rxa, Richartz:2014jla, Chowdhury:2018pre,Becar:2022wcj}.
 However, to our knowledge this is the first time that this method is applied to calculate the QNFs in wormhole geometries.

 To solve the radial equation it is necessary to specify the boundary conditions.
-Given the asymptotically flat nature of the wormhole geometry and the fact that the effective potential forms a barrier approaching $V(r^{\ast}) \rightarrow m^2$ as $r^{\ast} \rightarrow \pm \infty$, we will consider the boundary conditions that demand purely outgoing waves at both infinities.
+Given the asymptotically flat nature of the wormhole geometries and the fact that the effective potential forms a barrier approaching $V(r^{\ast}) \rightarrow m^2$ as $r^{\ast} \rightarrow \pm \infty$, we will consider the boundary conditions that demand purely outgoing waves at both infinities.
 In other words, no waves are coming from either asymptotically flat region \cite{Konoplya:2005et,Bronnikov:2021liv}

 However, for the CFM it is more convenient to implement boundary conditions at the throat and at infinity taking into account the symmetry of the potential, as it is explained next.
 Therefore, the boundary condition that there are only outgoing waves at infinity is satisfied by the radial solution